axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-17-no-bonuses-or-salaries.markdown

   <li>The &ldquo;normal&rdquo; split is 100% to capital investors and a small &ldquo;bonus&rdquo; to everybody else.
 This is not what we are thinking of.</li>
   <li>In Spain, the NER companies on average give 70% to owners and 30% to everybody else.
 It could be 50-50 or 30-70.</li>
   <li>Rather than pay capital gain &ldquo;forever,&rdquo; the inclusion of capital investors should have a limit.
 It could be time (&ldquo;We will pay dividends for X years), or capped (&ldquo;We will pay up to X dollars in capital gains), or a combination of both.
 Possibly, you can also arrange it as a changing split: 70-30, 60-40, 50-50, &hellip; .</li>
-  <li>Eventually, the capital investors no longer participate in the RAD pool.
+  <li>Eventually, the capital investors no longer participate in the <span class="_paradigm">RAD</span> pool.
 At least, not as investors.
-They can get RADs for making other contributions, and would participate in the RAD pool, like everyone else.</li>
+They can get RADs for making other contributions, and would participate in the <span class="_paradigm">RAD</span> pool, like everyone else.</li>
  </ul>
- <p>As your organization matures and gets comfortable with the RAD Distribution, the next step is to reconsider salaries.</p>
+ <p>As your organization matures and gets comfortable with the working of <span class="_paradigm">RAD</span>s, the next step is to reconsider salaries.</p>

 <h1>No Salaries</h1>
  <p>A &ldquo;salary&rdquo; is a predictable wage in exchange for doing as the boss says.
 You can replace it with a <em>Predictable Recurring Income</em> (PRI) that each person takes home.</p>